 Getting ready to tackle your taxes?
-Here are some tips to ease the pain, first of which is to grab yourself a tall glass of wine, or a strong coffee!
+Here are some tips to ease the pain, first of which is to grab yourself a strong coffee and bottle of water before you get started!

 The most important tip for preparing your taxes is that you keep things organized ahead of time, throughout the year.
 I buy a basic accordion file folder each year where I store receipts, bills, vehicle details, mortgage papers, banking and credit card statements, etc. in a nice, organized fashion.
-If you’re a bit more progressive than this old “shoebox” method, you might want to consider investing in software for keeping all of your finances organized, including credit card bills, receipts, major purchases, and invoices, particularly if you run a home-based business.
+If you’re a bit more progressive than this old “shoebox” method, you might want to consider investing in accounting software for keeping all of your finances organized, including credit card bills, receipts, major purchases, and invoices, particularly if you run a home-based business.
 In many cases, these software work with tax filing software so you can automatically import information, further simplifying the process when it comes time to file.

 Find out what tax credits are available to you

 Second is to research what tax credits are available to you.
 These may vary depending on your household income and province.
 But there are a lot of purchases that you can get a credit on, and could help reduce the amount you owe, or what you get back on an income tax return.
-For example, did you know that a full-time student can claim up to $400/mo., and part-time students can claim up to $120/mo., in addition to the tuition amount?
-Students can also transfer this amount to a parent if their income isn’t high enough to realize the benefits of it.
-Additionally, students can claim up to $65 per month toward textbook purchases ($20/mo. for part-timers.)
-In some provinces, like Ontario, college or university students can claim a portion of their rent.
+For example, did you know that full-time and part-time students can claim up to a certain amount in addition to tuition, and transfer this amount to their parents if their income isn’t high enough to benefit from it?
+Additionally, students can claim up to a fixed amount of money towards textbook purchases.
+In some provinces, college or university students can claim a portion of their rent as well